Call for Presentations

 All presentation proposals must be submitted through the ICS US Section website (see link below).

 Only content that has been properly submitted electronically through this website will be considered for inclusion in the program.
 Submission is open to ICS members as well as non-members.
 We encourage ICS Fellows to share this information with your non-member colleagues.
-Please note that all those submitting a proposal are expected to pay appropriate registration fees if your presentation proposal is accepted.
+Please note that all those submitting a proposal are expected to pay appropriate registration fees (in advance of the conference) if your presentation proposal is accepted.
 Failure to pay registration fees by the due date will disqualify your submission.

-ALL content authors are required to disclose any financial relationship(s) with an ACCME-defined commercial interest ("industry") at the time of submission.
+ALL content authors are required to disclose any financial relationship(s) with an ACCME defined ineligible company ("industry") at the time of submission.
 In addition, you must also disclose your relationship (or lack thereof) at the time of presentation as well as in your opening PowerPoint slides.
-According to the Accreditation Council for Continuing Medical Education (ACCME), “A commercial interest is considered any entity producing, marketing, reselling, or distributing health care goods or services consumed by, or used on, patients.”
-Please refer to links on the ICS-US presentation submission page www.ficsonline.org/cfp for a full definition and a list of all exceptions.
-For example, for-profit hospitals, group-practices, government organizations, etc., are not considered ACCME-defined commercial interests.
-However, surgical device companies and pharmaceutical companies are commercial interests.
-Submissions will NOT be accepted from content authors who are employees or owners of a commercial interest.
+According to the Accreditation Council for Continuing Medical Education (ACCME), “An ineligible company is considered any entity producing, marketing, reselling, or distributing health care goods or services consumed by, or used on, patients.”
+Please refer to links below for a full definition and a list of all exceptions.
+For example, for-profit hospitals, group-practices, government organizations, etc., are not considered an ACCME defined ineligible company.
+However, surgical device companies and pharmaceutical companies are ineligible companies.
+Submissions will NOT be accepted from content authors or presenters who are employees or owners of an ineligible company.